sting-ioc/sting/docs/naming.md

 Sometimes an injector contains multiple instances of a component that are published using the same type.
 (For details on how to customize service types see the ["Customizing Service Types"](typing.md) document.)
-In this scenario it is useful to distinguish different services of the same type bu different semantics using a "qualifier".
+In this scenario it is useful to distinguish different services of the same type but different semantics using a "qualifier".
 Within Sting, a qualifier is an opaque, user-supplied string that is specified using the {@link: sting.Named @Named} annotation.
 The {@link: sting.Named @Named} annotation can be added to to where a service is published or where a service is consumed.